psomero/test_repo_1/README.md

 # test_repo_1
-test repo while setting up rpi git
+Test repo while setting up rpi git this is a test of vi.  i hate vi